kdlippin/10kft-api/README.md

-# Smartsheet Live Data Connector User Guide
+# 10,000ft API User Guide

-Documentation source files for the [Smartsheet Live Data Connector](http://www.smartsheet.com/apps/smartsheet-odbc).
+Documentation source files for the [10,000ft API CHANGETHIS](link-to-published-page-location).

 ## Purpose

-This repository contains the source files used to generate the documentation for the Smartsheet Live Data Connector.
+This repository contains the source files used to generate the documentation for the 10,000ft API.
-The actual Smartsheet Live Data Connector documentation can be viewed [here](http://smartsheet-platform.github.io/odbc-docs).
+The actual 10,000ft API documentation can be viewed [here CHANGETHIS](link-github-pages-location).

 ## Submitting Feedback

-To report documentation bugs or to request documentation enhancements, simply submit an issue [here](https://github.com/smartsheet-platform/odbc-docs/issues).
+To report documentation bugs or to request documentation enhancements, simply submit an issue [here CHANGETHIS](https://github.com/10000ft-location/issues).
 And, of course, feel free to [submit pull requests](https://help.github.com/articles/using-pull-requests) with bug fixes or changes.

 ## Running the Docs Locally